Description

 Of course, agent guardrails ensure AI agents are secure, compliant, and on brand by controlling their behavior, preventing unauthorized actions, and managing sensitive topics.
 So detecting that these are missing provides a massive relief to me that this was caught predeployment before even getting to a testing environment.

-And in the world of agent force where metadata directly dictates the AI behavior, this isn't just a best practice.
+And in the world of Agentforce where metadata directly dictates the AI behavior, this isn't just a best practice.
 It's a critical safety measure.
 It's the difference between a bot that's a trusted assistant and one that becomes a liability.

 This process also directly aligns with Salesforce's secure by design principles and generative AI security guidelines.
-A potential vulnerability on our pricing calculator would be a clear indicator that the agent's call lodge call logic is flawed, violating those principles of security and trust.
+A potential vulnerability on our pricing calculator would be a clear indicator that the agent's call logic is flawed, violating those principles of security and trust.

 So this not only saves countless hours of debugging, prevents business disruptions, but also allows us to innovate at speed.